slashlan/slashlan/README.md

 ## 	:wave: About me

-- *Data scientist with 6+ years of experience in preprocessing, analyzing and modelling data to provide actionable insights for governments and businesses.
+- *Data scientist with 7+ years of experience in processing, analyzing and modelling data to provide actionable insights for governments and businesses.
 Curious and self-motivated, I am a quick learner who loves absorbing new ideas, enjoys teamwork and communicates effectively.
-Currently looking for a new adventure as product manager or data scientist in a product team.  :pushpin:*
+Currently looking for a new adventure in an analytics role or as product manager in a product team.  :pushpin:*

 ## :briefcase: I usually work with